Volume forms on balanced manifolds and the Calabi-Yau equation: Introduction

 The space of volume forms on a Riemannian manifold was initially introduced by Donaldson in the context of a free boundary problem related to Nahm's equation \cite{Donaldson10}.
 This is given by

 with the metric on $T_{\phi}M$,

 The geodesic equation in this case is

 This is sometimes also referred to as the Donaldson equation and was shown to have $C^{1, \alpha }$ weak solutions by Chen-He \cite{CH11}.
 The regularity was subsequently improved to $C^{1 , 1}$ by Chu \cite{Chu19}.
 There have been subsequent works by Chen-He \cite{CH19} and He \cite{He21} extending this equation to cover, in particular, certain cases of the Streets-Gursky equation \cite{GS19}.
-In the case when $M$ is K\"ahler, equation \eqref{I1.1} will be identical to \eqref{I2} since $X=0$ for K\"ahler manifolds.
+In the case when $M$ is K\"ahler, equation \eqref{I1.1} will be identical to \eqref{I2}, since $X=0$ for K\"ahler manifolds.

-We aim to study the equation \eqref{I1.1} and show the existence of weak solutions.
+We aim to study the equation \eqref{I1.1} in detail.
 It is clear that the sign of $X$ is an important factor for this equation.
 In this paper we assume that $X\leq 0$, so that the equation is degenerate elliptic.
 In later works, we hope to consider the geometric case when $X \geq 0$ so that the equation is degenerate hyperbolic.

-The techniques from \cite{CH11} cannot be applied to equation \eqref{I1.1} because of several reasons.
-Firstly, as the manifold is non-K\"ahler, there are additional third-order terms involved with the torsion tensor while deriving $C^2$ estimates.
-This can be dealt with by using the largest eigenvalue of the complex Hessian.
-But the major obstacle in deriving estimates are the terms involving the function $X$.
+The techniques from \cite{CH11} cannot be applied to equation \eqref{I1.1}.
+The major obstacle in deriving estimates are the terms involving the function $X$.
 The structure of the equation is such that there are some important cancellations that enable us to overcome this.